 All these senseless scenes depict the mind of Freddie Mercury in the grip of strange and bizarre thoughts caused by the disease but also by the awareness of his unstoppable end.

 Freddie Mercury is reborn?

 In the final part we see colors: it is a cape of blue and red feathers.
 It could metaphorically represent the tail of the phoenix, the animal symbol of rebirth.
 According to mythology, in fact, the phoenix is able to come back to life from its own ashes.
-Maybe Freddie wants to say that he will be reborn?
+Maybe Freddie will be reborn?

 The video “I’m Going Slightly Mad” ends with Deacon climbing stairs that disappear beneath his feet.
 He too disappears and only his colorful jester hat remains.